Toyota GR Supra: United States

 The GR Supra was originally offered in the US in two variants, the 3.0 and 3.0 Premium.
 The 3.0 variant has a 6.5-inch centre touchscreen multimedia system with Bluetooth and standard Alcantara trimmed seats, while the 3.0 Premium has a larger touchscreen multimedia system (8.8-inches), standard navigation, wireless Apple CarPlay, 12-speaker JBL stereo sound system, wireless phone charging, colour head-up display and heated leather seats.
 All variants have collision warning, automatic high beams, automatic emergency braking with pedestrian detection, lane departure warning and a feature that recognizes road signs as standard.

 In 2020, for the 2021 model year, two new models, the A91 Edition and the 2.0, was introduced.
 For the 3.0, 3.0 Premium, and A91 Edition, the output of the 3-litre engine was increased to 382 hp and 368 lbft of torque.
 This increase in power is due to revised engine tuning, 10.2:1 compression ratio, and a six-port cylinder head and six-port turbo manifold, as opposed to the 11:1 compression ratio, two-port version for the 2020 model year.
 Additionally for the 2021 model year, the rear suspension bushings were updated and chassis stiffening bars were added to the engine bay.
 The 2.0 will feature the same 2-litre engine used in the SZ and SZ-R models sold in Japan, and is rated at 255 hp and 295 lbft of torque.

-In 2022, for the 2023 model year, the Supra 3.0 and 3.0 Premium became available with a 6-speed manual transmission.
+In 2022, for the 2023 model year, the Supra 3.0 and 3.0 Premium became available with a 6-speed manual transmission and an A91 MT edition.

 In 2024, for the 2025 model year, the 2.0 litre engine was dropped.